Fractured Magic: Chapter Five

 The host stiffened.
 He didn’t bother to consult his book.
 “May I see some identification?”

-Gareth fished it out, then waited patiently while the host scrutinized it.
-Finally, he handed it back with an apologetic grimace.
-“I'm terribly sorry, Mr. Ranulf,” he said.
-“I didn't know to expect you.
+Gareth fished it out, then waited patiently while the host scrutinized it and handed it back with an apologetic grimace.
+“I’m terribly sorry, Mr. Ranulf,” he said.
+“I didn’t know to expect you.
 Would you, ah, like us to order a change of clothes for you?”

-“That's quite alright.
-I don't expect to stay long.”
+“That’s quite all right.
+I don’t expect to stay long.”

 “Then please, follow me.”

 The host led Gareth down the hallway behind him.
-Narrow windows on one side overlooked the busy street, but the other was covered with portraits of serious-looking men — some sapien, some alfar, but all, Gareth noticed, human.
-He stopped short when they passed a jarringly familiar face.
-It was his own father, sneering down at them over the top of his glasses.
+Narrow windows on one side overlooked the busy street, and on the other hung portraits of serious-looking men—some sapien, some alfar, but all human.
+Gareth stopped at a jarringly familiar face, surprised to find his own father sneering down at them over the top of his glasses.
 Gareth gawked at the word “Founder” beneath the name placard.

-“He never told me about this place,” Gareth said to the host, who'd slowed when Gareth did.
+“He never told me about this place,” he said to the host, who’d slowed alongside him.
 “What is this?”

 “The Metharow Club, founded by your father and several others as a place for humans with Unity connections to gather, unwind, and form social connections.
 Your sister has been a member since she was first appointed as a Representative.
-You would be eligible for membership too, sir.”
+You are eligible for membership too, sir.”

 Gareth frowned.
 “I see.”

-The host led him down a few more hallways, then through a sunlit lounge, empty but for a well-dressed group playing billiards in the corner.
-As he passed, they shot Gareth and his muddy clothes confused looks that Gareth ignored.
-Finally, the host ushered Gareth through another door into a private dining room.
-There, Moira waited.
+He followed the host down a few more hallways and through a spacious lounge, empty but for a well-dressed group playing billiards in the corner.
+As he passed, they shot Gareth and his muddy clothes curious looks that made Gareth feel self-conscious.
+He was relieved when the host finally showed him into a private dining room.

-Gareth dropped into the seat across from his sister, his place already set for him.
-Moira looked...normal.
-The meeting with the Nochdvors had seemed momentous, world-changing, with its talk of war and kidnappings, but Moira looked the same as always.
-She lounged in her seat, gestured at the host to fill Gareth's glass with wine.
+To Gareth, the Magistrates’ earlier meeting with the Nochdvors had seemed momentous, world-changing with its talk of wars and kidnappings, but he was surprised to find his sister completely at ease.
+She lounged in her seat, gestured for the host to fill Gareth’s glass with wine while Gareth sat in the place she’d had set for him.
 Afterward, the host excused himself and left them alone.

 “Your note came as a surprise,” Gareth said while his sister drank.
 “I would’ve understood if you couldn’t make time for me.
 I know how busy you are.”

-Moira gave him a shrewd look.
-“That's unlike you, Gareth,” she observed.
-“One of my clerks mentioned you stopped by my island today.
-That you're not swarming me with questions tells me you already heard what happened.”
+“Do you, now?”
+Moira asked, giving him a shrewd look.
+“One of my clerks mentioned you stopped by today.
+The fact that you’re not swarming me with questions tells me you must have heard what happened.”

-Gareth took a deep breath.
-Moira didn't seem to know about his eavesdropping.
-“I've heard a few things,” he said, picking his words carefully.
-He paused to wet his lips with the wine.
+Gareth sighed with relief.
+So she didn’t know.
+“I’ve heard a few things,” he said, pausing to wet his lips with the wine.
 It tasted expensive.
 “That the Prince and Princess of Alfheimr are in town, and that it might have to do with the king.”

 Moira hummed.
-Even on her best days, she looked far more than ten years Gareth's senior, her hair already gray and exhaustion lining her features.
-“I'm sure there's more you're not saying,” she said.
-“Gareth…you’re loyal to Unity, aren’t you?”
+Even on her best days, she looked far more than ten years Gareth’s senior, her hair already gray and exhaustion lining her features.
+“I'm sure there’s more you’re not saying,” she said.
+“You’re loyal to Unity, aren’t you, Gareth?”

-Gareth tensed again and drank more of the wine.
+Gareth drank more of the wine.
 “Of course.
 Why do you ask?”

 Moira ignored the question, instead asking another: “And you’ve visited Orean before, haven’t you?”

 “Um,” Gareth said, eloquently.
-He hated discussing Orean with Moira.
-While Moira shared Unity's view on all things, Gareth was fond of the little city-state.
-He imagined this conversation would be even worse now that Moira had a perceived justification for her hatred.
-Under his sister's intense stare, he conceded, “We visit in the fall sometimes.”
+He disliked discussing Orean with Moira.
+While Moira shared Unity’s distaste for it, Gareth was fond of the little city-state.
+He imagined this conversation would be even worse now, after what Orean did.
+Under his sister’s intense stare, he conceded, “We visit in the fall sometimes.”

 “You know it well, then?”